ANALYSIS-Draghi's fall leaves Monte dei Paschi's cash call in the lurch

 After burning through 15 billion euros of investors' money since 2008, MPS had to be rescued in 2017 in a 5.4 billion euro taxpayer bailout, leaving the government with a 64% stake.

-After failing last year to sell MPS to UniCredit CRDI.MI, Italy had to ask the European Union to extend a re-privatisation deadline.
+Having failed to sell MPS to UniCredit CRDI.MI last year, Italy had to ask the European Union to extend a re-privatisation deadline.

 A successful fundraising was considered a priority for Draghi's executive, two people close to discussions around the transactions said, with investment banks eager to play a role on a deal considered of national importance.